arrayfire/arrayfire-windows-scripts/README.md

 * Builds and installs ArrayFire to the install directory set in rebuild_arrayfire.bat

 ### run_test.bat
-* Runs files from tests.
+* Runs one or more files from tests.
 * Usage: .\run_test.bat expr CUDA=cuda_device OPENCL=cl_devlce
 * All tests that match the expression expr are run on the device.
 Both are optional.
     * Pass . or _ as expr to run all tests.